JinHao-L/JinHao-L/README.md

 ### Hi there, I'm Jin Hao 👋

 ### I'm a 3rd year Computer Science student in NUS!
-- 🔭 I’m currently working as an intern at [BOLT Global](https://bolt.global/), check out our Bolt+ and Bolt X apps
+- 🔭 I’m currently studying about Web Development, UI/UX and Cyber Security in NUS
-- 🌱 I’m currently learning about blockchains and its implementation.
+- 🌱 I’m also expanding my knowledge on Cryptocurrency, blockchains and its implementation.
+- 💼 Recently worked as an intern at [BOLT Global](https://bolt.global/), where I helped built a Cryptocurrency Wallet Extension on Google Chrome
 - 👯 I’m looking to collaborate on a open source/commercial project
 - 🥅 2021 Goals: Contribute more to Open Source projects, learn about web backend development